The Importance Of Documentation

 If you’re unsure whether your case qualifies as a personal injury, give our office a call and our staff will be happy to assist you.

 We’ll start by meeting with you for a consultation to decide what your options are.
 Our lawyers will determine whether criminal negligence was at fault in your personal injury.
-Once we’ve decided to work together, we’ll get to work investigating your case.
-We look at all of the details, from your personal recollections to any police reports or other documentation available regarding the incident.
+Once we’ve decided to work together, we’ll get started investigating your case.
+We’ll look at all the details, from your personal recollections to any police reports or other documentation available regarding the incident.
 This information will help us determine who was at fault in your injury.
 Once we’ve determined the parties at fault, we’ll take them to court.

-If you’ve been injured and would like to discuss your legal options, call our office to set up a consultation today.
+If you’ve been injured and would like to discuss your legal options, contact us online or call our office at 713-230-8137 to set up a consultation today.